exasol/dynamodb-virtual-schema/README.md

     SQL_DIALECT     = 'Dynamodb';
 ```

-## First steps:
+## First steps
-start for example with:
+Start for example with:
 ```
 SELECT * FROM ASDF."testTable";
 ```